robotnyc/wifi-ap/docs/reference/rest-api.md

 ## Connection

-The service will listen by default on an unix domain socket located in $SNAP_DATA/sockets/control inside the wifi-ap snap itself and provides a REST API endpoint.
+The service will listen by default on an unix domain socket located in $SNAP_DATA/sockets/control , inside the wifi-ap snap itself, and provides a REST API endpoint.
-Another snap needs to use the content interface to get access to the unix domain socket.
+Another snap needs to use the content interface to get access to the Unix domain socket.
 The plug it needs to declare can look like this:

 ```
 name: wifi-ap-example-consumer